What the driving regulations mean for you

 An exception to the above is if you have ‘permitted seizures’ (see above).
 You will still need to tell the driving agency about the seizure but you may be allowed to carry on driving, depending on the type of seizures you have had previously.

 Local authorities set their own standards for taxi drivers, and some use the DVLA regulations for Group 2 licences.

 Vehicles which need no licence

 The DVLA medical standards cover vehicles that are driven on public highways, not vehicles that are used on private land.
 A driving licence is not needed for the following vehicles as long as they are only being driven on private land and not on public roads: forklift trucks, farm vehicles (such as tractors and quad bikes), and sit-on lawn mowers.

 Employers need to consider health and safety regulations if someone drives these vehicles on private land as part of their job.
 The Health and Safety Executive advises driving standards for these vehicles that are similar to Group 1 and 2 standards, depending on their size and weight.
 If these vehicles are driven on public highways a driving licence would be needed.

 Electric wheelchairs and mobility scooters

-There are two ‘classes’ of electric wheelchairs and mobility scooters (or ‘invalid carriages’).
-Class 2 can’t be used on the road, and ‘class 3’ can be used on the road.
-You don’t need to have a licence for either class, but you need to register and tax class 3 as it can be used on the road (although you won’t have to pay for this).
-Your doctor may be able to advise whether these wheelchairs or scooters are safe for you to use.
+There are two ‘classes’ of electric wheelchairs and mobility scooters.
+Class 2 cannot be used on the road, but ‘class 3’ can.
+You don’t need to have a licence for either, but you need to register and tax class 3 as it can be used on the road (although you won’t have to pay for this).
+Your doctor may be able to advise whether these wheelchairs or scooters are suitable and safe for you to use.